karare1/quiz-game/README.md

 - Lighthouse report: <br><br>
   ![Lighthouse report](media/lighthouse.png)

 - Further testing has been done with Chrome DevTools, making sure that responsiveness works correctly on all devices.
-  After the deployment, I tested the site link focusing on the homepage, especially on the navigation bar in the header and whether the video in the homepage loads properly.
+  After the deployment, I tested the website link focusing on the game and result page to check if all important featues worke as expected.
+No issues were detected.

   I also checked the form on the registration page to ensure that the validation is working properly and that no issues were detected.

 - The website was assessed in various browsers: Mozilla Firefox, Google Chrome and Microsoft Edge.